 Building and maintaining a strong brand requires continuous attention.
 The end product is never really "finished".
-From time to time, your brand and positioning need freshening up.
-If only to adapt to newly developed market standards.
+From time to time, your brand and positioning need a refresh, even if it's just to adapt to newly developed market standards.

 What is rebranding?

-1. Reasons for initiating a rebranding
+Reasons for initiating a rebranding

 - You are entering a new market/markets.